See which pages Google can find and index on your site, and learn about any indexing problems encountered.

 - What not to look for:

 - Don't expect every URL on your site to be indexed.
 Some URLs might be duplicates or might not contain meaningful information.
 Just be sure that the key pages on your site are indexed.

 - Non-indexed URLs can be fine.
 Read and understand the specific reason for each non-indexed URL to confirm that the page shouldn't be indexed.

 - Don't expect totals here to match exactly your estimate of the number of URLs on your site.
 The indexed + not indexed totals above the chart are complete and accurate from Google's perspective, but small discrepancies can occur for various reasons.

 - Just because a page is indexed doesn't guarantee that it will show up in your search results.
 Search results are customized for each user's search history, location, and many other variables, so even if a page is indexed, it won't show up in every search, or in the same ranking when it does.
 Therefore, if Search Console says a URL is indexed, but it doesn't turn up in your search results, you can assume that it is indexed and eligible to appear in search results.

 What does this report show?

-The Index coverage report shows how many URLs on your site have been crawled and indexed by Google.
+The Page Indexing report shows how many URLs on your site have been crawled and indexed by Google.
 (If you don't have a good knowledge of what these terms mean, please read how Google Search works).
 Google finds URLs in many ways, and tries to crawl most of them.
 If a URL is missing or unavailable, Google will probably continue to try crawling that URL for a while.

 What is indexing?